-B. Burden of Proof
+C. Standard of Proof

-The person seeking in-state status shall have the burden of proving by clear and convincing evidence that he or she satisfies the requirements and standards set forth in this Policy.
-Assignment of in-state or out-of-state status will be made by the applicable USM institution upon a review of the totality of facts known or presented to it.
+The student seeking in-state status shall have the burden of proving by clear and convincing evidence that he or she satisfies the requirements and standards set forth in this Policy.
+Assignment of in-state or out-of-state status will be made by each USM institution upon a review of the totality of facts known or presented to it.